 But if these aren’t warning signs, nothing else is.

 No Two Bubbles Are Exactly The Same

-Plenty of people are comparing this to the Tech Bubble of 1999, but does each characteristic have to match exactly?
+Plenty of people are comparing this to the Tech Bubble of 1999 in that not every metric is as extreme and therefore the market can continue to rise, but does each characteristic have to match exactly?
 I don’t think that bubbles have to get bigger and worse on every metric each time compared to history.